msabin/waveformr/README.md

 `python3 -m http.server`

-Put the link of the port that this Python module opened (e.g. `http://localhost:8000/`) and play with waveformr!
+Put the link of the port that the Python module opened (e.g. `http://localhost:8000/`) in your browser and play with waveformr!

 ## Usage